Commenting

 User roles that require moderation before publishing: Select the user roles that will require moderation before publication.
 If that role is selected as one that can moderate comments, the moderation permissions will override this setting.

-Allow the public to view comments?
-Unless this box is checked, comments will not be visible on public views.
+Allow the public to view comments?: Unless this box is checked, comments will not be visible to logged-out users - they will only appear to logged-in users, both on the public pages and in the administrative dashboard.

 WordPress API key for Akismet: If you are allowing public, unmoderated commenting and you have a WordPress account, you can use your Akismet API key for spam management.
 You may use a key you are currently implementing on a blog or another site that collects public feedback, provided that that key is not site-specific in the key settings on the Akismet site.
 In addition to Akistmet, you may want to set up reCAPTCHA for your Omeka site, found in the Security Settings.